 Museum Visit | National Zoo

 Fruits and Veggies

-Last month we explored flowers, and this month we will do the same with fruits and vegetables.
+Help cultivate your infant’s developing palate by comparing the colors of fruits and vegetables to pieces in the National Gallery of Art.
 Families will explore different types of produce with hands-on observations and maybe even some taste-testing!

 Museum Visit | National Gallery of Art East Building

 Sunday, July 8 at 10am